microsoft/api-guidelines/graph/collection-properties.md

 </EntityType>
 ```

-## Adding elements to a collection
+## Adding individual elements to a collection

 For both `foos` and `bars`, the OData standard specifies that elements can be added to the collection using a `POST` request
 1. [Complex Types](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#sec_UpdateaCollectionProperty):